betkh/itron2mqtt2grafana/docs/grafana_manual_setup.md

-# Manual Grafana Setup Guide
+# Manual Grafana Setup Guide:

 This guide will help you set up Grafana manually through the web UI instead of using hardcoded provisioning files.
 This approach gives you more control and is easier to troubleshoot.